CNOV0/PoincareMSA_distance_matrix/README.md

 * `calculate_identity.py` : which calculates the paired identity percentage in a `.mfasta` and creates a `.csv` from it.

 The main code modified to test the adding of the precomputed matrix is `scripts/build_poincare_map/data.py`.
+The code was tested for globins and is `examples/globins/PoincareMSA_globin_distances.ipynb`.

 ---------------------------------------------------------------------------------------------------------------------------